Best Morningstar Alternatives

 Limited free; Premium from $449/year

 GuruFocus is a value investing-focused research platform that provides proprietary valuation models, financial strength scores, and predictability rankings.
-It includes DCF calculators, Graham Number estimates, and Peter Lynch valuation tools alongside detailed financial data.
-For investors who follow a Buffett-style value approach, GuruFocus offers metrics and screeners that Morningstar simply doesn't provide.
+It includes DCF calculators, Graham Number estimates, and Peter Lynch valuation tools alongside detailed financial data, plus guru portfolio tracking built on 13F filings and comprehensive insider trading data.
+For investors who follow a Buffett-style value approach, GuruFocus offers metrics and screeners that Morningstar simply doesn't provide, built specifically around the value-investing framework rather than general-purpose research.
+Limited free access is available, but Premium starts at $449/year — among the highest prices in this category — reflecting the depth of proprietary data on offer.
+The interface is the other tradeoff: with so many scores, filings, and data points packed into every page, GuruFocus can feel cluttered compared to more streamlined platforms, so it rewards investors willing to spend time learning where everything lives.

 Pros